vasilakisfil/Introspected-REST/README.md

 every time the API evolves (like adding a resource or a field), reprogram the client accordingly.
 The extend of human involvement during that phase is variable depending on the weakness of the Media Type.

-Strictly speaking, an API that follows the `REST` model should be evolvable without the need of human interaction in the client side, given that the client understands the Media Type.
+An API that follows the `REST` model should be evolvable without the need of human factor in the client side, given that the client understands the Media Type.
 As a result, **versioning should not take place in the URL but in the Media Type itself**.

 >Versioning an interface is just a polite way to kill deployed applications